It looks like you're using an Ad Blocker.

 Some features of ATS will be disabled while you continue to use an ad-blocker.

 You might try the Voynich manuscript, it was apparently written in the middle ages and scholars have never been able to decipher it.
 It is either a load of rubbish or some unknown language, I am not saying it is Alien but if it cant be deciphered from known languages then who knows where it is from.

 reply to post by Grimpachi

 Sure the specific tech used to communicate may employ zeros and one (i.e. binary code) to convey a message, but this is hardly writing in any meaningful way.
 Binary code does allow for a message to be communicated, but the actual interpretation of the binary code - what all the ones and zeros mean - is highly dependent upon the client receiving the transmission.

 Without a key (such as an operating system pre-set to interpret such language form as communicated - for instance, a certain understanding of what a specific and precise sequence of binary code means) to interpret the binary code the client is unable to make any meaningful interpretation of the communication.

 So, simply put, without a key the use of binary code is useless, despite being efficient in transmission.

-edit on 12-3-2013 by Blister because: (no reason given)
+Just my two cents worth.edit on 12-3-2013 by Blister because: (no reason given)